avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 functions:

-#. data() for reading in data that comes with an R library
+#. data() for reading in data that comes with an R package
 #. double() for creating a numeric vector for storing real
    (non-integer) numbers
 #. toupper() for converting a string of characters from lowercase